 Well, they’re not always easy to spot.
 Some are, usually because they’re only a few words long or their 5-star rating contradicts their comments about the product being terrible.

 Other reviews though can be a bit trickier.
 Some of the sites I’m about to show you enforce a “minimum word count” policy so you must write a review with at least a certain number of words.
 Some even have a minimum star-rating policy, where you must rate the item at least 4 or 5 stars.

 Who’s paying for reviews?

-Amazon sellers don’t like this though and want to boost their position in the search results and get sales as quickly as possible.
+This is bad for Amazon sellers so they want to boost their product’s position in the search results and get sales as quickly as possible.